Set your DTG designs up for success

 Make a sample order

 To see what your final product will look like before you offer it to your customers, we strongly suggest placing a personal order for the product.
 That way you can hold the item in your hands, inspect the quality, and see if the outcome matches your expectations.
-Sample orders can be purchased with a 20% discount and get free shipping to select destinations.
+You can purchase sample orders with a 20% discount.

 DTG printing FAQ